 # Listing subcategories

-With the custom field "Listing subcategories" you can select whether the theme extension "Listing subcategories" should be displayed in this category.
+With the category custom field "Listing subcategories" you can select whether the theme extension "Listing subcategories" should be displayed in this category.

 <figure><img src="/files/bXKHWMLCtRboFgci0syu" alt=""><figcaption><p>Custom field</p></figcaption></figure>